 Waste types—from corrosive to flammable to reactive waste—need to be conscientiously segregated and stored in the containers that are appropriate for those waste types.

-Once you're certain you've chosen the correct container and are putting the correct waste type in that container, it's crucial to properly and accurately use your hazardous waste labels.
-First things first, every hazardous waste drum needs a yellow hazardous waste label.
-This is a quick, easy, visual cue that you've got hazardous materials.
+Once you're certain you've chosen the correct container and are storing the correct waste type in that container, it's crucial to properly and accurately utilize hazardous waste labels.
+Every container containing hazardous waste requires a yellow hazardous waste label.
+This offers an immediate cue to anyone handling that waste that it is a hazardous material.

-As a rule of thumb, you always want to be careful and conscious of your waste containers.
-For example, while storing waste, you need to periodically ensure nothing is leaking.
-A compromised waste container could do a lot of damage to your facility or pose serious safety hazards for you and others who come in contact with the waste.
+Always want to be conscious of your waste containers.
+For example, while storing waste, inspect periodically to ensure nothing is leaking.
+A compromised waste container has the potential to damage your facility or pose serious safety hazards for you and others who come in contact with the waste.
 If the container is compromised when it goes on the truck for transport, this can likewise pose potentially disastrous health and safety hazards.

-All lids should be attached and sealed properly.
-(Remember, though, the required amount of torque will vary from container type to container type.)
+All lids should be attached and sealed properly (required amount of torque will vary from container type to container type).

 Routinely check for dings, dents, or anything unusual with your containers.
 It's always better to be safe than sorry in these situations.
 If you inspect a drum and have doubts about its integrity, always repackage that waste.
-This improves overall safety and reduces the chance you'll be financially and otherwise liable if there is damage because of your waste (during transport or not).
+This improves overall safety and reduces the chance you'll be financially and otherwise held liable if any damage is caused because of your waste (during transport or not).

-As you can see, picking a waste container is a lot more complicated and involved than it might seem.
-If you're unsure about any of these steps, it's smart to reach out to a hazardous waste disposal company.
-Working with a company such as this can offer peace of mind that everything you're doing is in total compliance.
+Choosing a waste container is more involved than it might seem.
+If you're unsure about any of these steps, reach out to an experienced and reputable hazardous waste disposal company such as MCF Environmental Services.
+We ensure compliance when it comes to hazardous waste containers and transportation guidelines.

-Note, even if you work with hazardous waste removal companies, you'll still likely be packing and storing the waste, so make sure the company you work with is willing and able to provide guidance and education about everything required of you.
+Remember that even if you work with hazardous waste removal company, you'll still likely be packing and storing that waste, so make sure that the company you work with is willing and able to provide guidance and education about everything required of you.

-For more information about what you need to do to ensure your waste containers are in compliance with all state and federal regulations, please feel free to reach out to a representative of MCF Environmental Services, a waste management Atlanta company.
+For more information about what you need to do to ensure your waste containers are in compliance with all state and federal regulations, reach out to a representative of MCF Environmental Services.